 For various purposes, arrays of data have to be read into ICON.
-E.g. 3d-ozone concentrations, 2d-sea surface temperature, or arrays of parameters describing the aerosol distribution or parameters for the radiative transfer calculation.
-The reading from netcdf-files is performed by the subroutines collected in ~icon/io/shared/mo\read\interface.f90.
+E.g. 3d-ozone concentrations, 2d-sea surface temperatures, or arrays of parameters describing the aerosol distribution or parameters for the radiative transfer calculation.
+The reading from netcdf-files is performed by the subroutines collected in ~icon/io/shared/mo_read_interface.f90.
 Although there exists only one implementation for most of the subroutines, they are often defined using the interface technique as explained above.
-The most important subroutines to read data from netcdf files are those to read a time slice of a 2d- or 3d-array (read\2d\time and read\3d\time, respectively) and the reading of a 1d-, 2d-, 3d-array (read\1D, read\bcast\REAL\[23]\D).
+The most important subroutines to read data from netcdf files are those to read a time slice of a 2d- or 3d-array (read_2D_time and read_3D_time, respectively) and the reading of a 1d-, 2d-, 3d-array (read_1D, read_bcast_REAL[23]D).
 In order to get the exact interfaces of these subroutines, we have to search for the names under which their implementation can be found.
-Of the last three routines, only read\1D has an interface:
+Of the last three routines, only read_1D has an interface: